FDA Approval: What You Need to Know

 Data Submission to the FDA

-Once clinical trials are done, companies send a New Drug Application (NDA) to the FDA.
-This includes all the data from lab tests, animal studies, and human trials.
-A team at CDER, made up of doctors, statisticians, and pharmacologists, looks over this information.
-While the average drug development timeline is still around 10 years, fast-track and priority programs can significantly compress timelines for select drugs.
+Upon completing clinical trials, companies submit a New Drug Application (NDA) containing all laboratory, animal, and human trial data.
+A CDER team of doctors, statisticians, and pharmacologists reviews this comprehensive information.
+Fast-track and priority programs can significantly compress timelines for select drugs.

 FDA Approval: What It Really Means

-Remember, FDA approval doesn’t mean a drug has no risks.
-It means the benefits are seen as greater than the risks when used correctly.
+Importantly, FDA approval does not mean a drug is risk-free; it indicates that benefits are greater than risks when used correctly.

 Risk-Benefit Analysis in FDA Decision Making